mpache1/AccountService/README.md

 - It is possible to transfer money from one Account to another
     - Private-Loan-Accounts can only receive money
-    - Checking Accounts can transfer and receive money without restrictions
+    - Checking-Accounts can transfer and receive money without restrictions
     - Saving-Accounts can only transfer money to their associated Accounts

 ### Codeowner